Toolkit

 1. Introduction

-.
-This graph not only precisely defines the invocation relationships between different tools but also clarifies their potential execution sequences, thereby expanding the operational capabilities of Operator
+—composed of "Actions", "Tools", and "ToolGroups".
+This graph not only defines the invocation relationships between different tools but also specifies their potential execution sequences, thereby expanding the operational capabilities of the Operator

 .

-- Ability to define Actions, where each Action can contain a set of available Tools and links to subsequent potential Actions.
+- The ability to define Actions, where each action can contain a set of available tools and links to subsequent possible actions.

 ToolkitService